Reconnect Performance BLOG

 Joint CARs: The Daily Mobility Movement Your Joints Need

-daily habits injury prevention injury recovery joint health mobility Aug 16, 2022
+daily habits mobility Aug 16, 2022

 Joints CARs stands for Controlled Articular Rotations and they are an exercise that I use often in daily practice, the rehab setting, as well as for athletic performance training.
 CARs are performed slow and controlled (hence the name) and involve taking a particular joint through its full, available range of motion.